-Workshops will be held from December to April.
+Workshops will be held from December to March.
 We will endeavour to communicate decisions within four weeks of your workshop/meeting date.

-Can I apply if I have Additional Educational Needs?
+Can I apply if I am Neurodiverse and/or have Additional Educational Needs?

-We have a diverse student body, and welcome applications from students with Additional Educational Needs (AEN).
+We have a diverse student body, and welcome applications from students with Additional Educational Needs (AEN), including Neurodiversity.